It's All in the Numbers: Your Ultimate Guide to Call Center Metrics

 Without further ado, here is our ultimate guide to call center metrics.

 Contacts Offered = Volume of contacts received by the call center

 Prospective clients with high volumes, and those that see noticeable spikes in volume, want to know their calls will be answered fast enough to keep customers from abandoning the call.
 If the call center is too small or cannot adjust staffing flexibly, that could spell trouble.
 For call centers, the ability to predict volume is critical.

 Ideally, this number would equal Contacts Offered because every contact would get a response and a resolution.
-Unfortunately, this number is always lower, thanks to...
+Unfortunately, this number is often lower, thanks to...

-Make them wait too long, and they will abandon their attempt to resolve a problem or make a purchase from you.
+Make them wait too long, and your contacts will abandon their attempt to resolve their problem, or make a purchase from you.
 Abandoned calls represent lost potential sales, and they can cause serious brand damage, too.